 Blushing, Emilia shook her head and wordlessly started wiping my face.
 In the end, she just applied some lotion and balm to my lips.
 I looked as bad as before - worse now after the tears - but at least my lips didn't hurt anymore.

 Emilia avoided eye contact as she cleaned up, and I felt a sudden rush of affection for her.
 She was nothing like a parent or sibling, and not really a friend, but she was the closest person to me in the world.
-Maybe she was only trying now because she feared she'd be humiliated, but the balm on my lips was comforting, and seeing her still so flustered made me want to help her.
+Maybe she was only trying now because she feared she would be humiliated, but the balm on my lips was comforting, and seeing her still so flustered made me want to help her.
 As I considered her, it occurred to me that if I came before the outsider and looked like a mess, Kielan might blame Emilia for the embarrassment.

 "Well, there's no rule I have to show my face, right?"

 At that, Emilia froze for a moment before springing back into action.
-And so it was that at the moment a pair of priests stepped into my room to escort me away, Emilia was securing an indigo veil across my face.
+And so it was that at the same moment a pair of priests stepped into my room to escort me away, Emilia was securing an indigo veil across my face.

 Comments (1)